 Analysis of problems in the design, construction and application of manual, computer and interactive gaming.
 Emphasis is on gaming as a means of evaluating Naval warfare tactics.
-The Warfare Environmental Simulator (WES) will be used.
+The NWES and NAVTAG gaming facilities will be used.
 PREREQUISITES: OA 3302, OA 3601, and OA 3602.
 SECRET NOFORN clearance.